SphericalKat/caching-geodata/slides.md

 layout: default
 ---

-# Adaptive Bitrate and Bandwidth Estimation
+# Adaptive Bitrate and Bandwidth Estimation - an exercise for the viewer

 - **REMB** - Receiver Estimated Maximum Bitrate; the **sender** receives bandwidth estimation from the **receiver**, sets encoder bitrate to the received value.
 Doesn't work very well in practice.
 - **GCC** - Google Congestion Control; used for accurate bandwidth estimation.